InflowCRM/public-api-docs/docs/rest-api/modules.md

 ---

-## Relationship Fields
+## 🔗 Relationship Fields

 - Use the related module's record ID as the value.
 - Example: To set a contact's company, provide the company record's ID.

 ---

-For a full list of fields per module, use the `/api/getModuleFields` endpoint.
+_For a full list of fields per module, use the `/api/getModuleFields` endpoint._